zazhedho/safety-riding/frontend/RESPONSIVE_DESIGN.md

 # Responsive Design Documentation

 ## Overview
-The Safety Riding Management System frontend is fully responsive and optimized for all screen sizes, from small mobile phones to large desktop monitors.
+The Promotion & Safety Riding Management frontend is fully responsive and optimized for all screen sizes, from small mobile phones to large desktop monitors.

 ## Screen Size Breakpoints